Grill (cryptology): Key encryption

 From this information, the permutations for each of the six message keys can be found.
 Label each permutation A B C D E F. These permutations are secret: the enemy should not know them.

-Notice the permutations are disjoint transpositions.
+Notice the permutations are products of 13 disjoint transpositions.
 For the A permutation, it not only changes "A" into "P" but it also changes "P" into "A".
 That allows the machine to both encrypt and decrypt messages.

 Augustin-Louis Cauchy introduced two-line notation in 1815 and cycle notation in 1844.

 Rejewski's characteristic

 Rejewski made an incredible discovery.
 Without knowing the plugboard settings, the rotor positions, the ring settings, or the ground setting, he could solve for all the daily message keys.
 All he needed were enough messages and some code clerks using non-random message keys.